 Nowhere to be found.

-And Dr. Osepho, I mean, that's that's the history.
+And Dr. Ocepho, I mean, that's the history.

 Great question.

-However, it's not just the Clintons that have uh check of the city.
+However, it's not just the Clintons that have a checker.

-No, you're gonna you're gonna just say great question, and then you're gonna move on to attacking Trump.
+You're going to just say, great question, and then you're going to move on attacking Trump.

 No, I'm answering your question, but if you let me finish and I'll give you an answer.

-It's a great question, but it's not only the Clintons who have a checker pass.
+It's a great question, but it's not only the Clintons who have a check or pass.

 However, this is the same president whose father was arrested at the KKK rally.

-And then we have this individual on the phone who is saying, you know, I think that the people in the civil rights era had bigger fish to fry than Confederate monuments.
+And then we have this individual on the phone who was saying, you know, I think that the people in the civil rights era had bigger fish to fry than Confederate monuments.

-Well, excuse me, they were getting chased down by dogs, they were getting lynched.
+Well, excuse me, they were getting chased down by dogs.

 What was the party?

-I got to know a lot of these historic figures uh from Maynard Jackson who welcomed me my first day to Atlanta on the air, uh, to Andy Young, to Joseph Lowry, to you know, uh Hosea Williams, to all these great civil rights icons.
+I got to know a lot of these historic figures from Maynard Jackson, who welcomed me my first day to Atlanta on the air, to Andy Young, to Joseph Lowry, to Hosea Williams, to all these great civil rights icons.

-You just can't nothing but admire the courage this man has shown his whole life.
+You just can't nothing but admire the courage this man has shown his whole life, although we disagree politically.

 And I'm just saying to you, you're talking about the Democratic Party's history here.